 If you are a proud owner of a hot tub, the last thing you want is to find that your hot tub has a leak and to have to deal with it.
-A hot tub has many parts, such as the shell, jets, pipes, valves, etc., any of which may develop a leak anytime.
+A hot tub has many parts, such as the shell, jets, pipes, valves, etc., any of which may develop a leak.

-Steps to Detect a Hot Tub Leak
+How to Find a Leak in a Hot Tub

 Firstly, turn off the power and open the compartment and check for pooling of water or any damp spots, which are signs of a leak.

 An easy method you can use to find where the leak is, is by coloring the water using food coloring or dye and wherever the water appears will indicate the area of the leak.
 Obviously you need to use a safe coloring agent!

 Alternatively, you can fill the hot tub and allow the water to drop.
 When the water stops draining, check the parts above the water level for leaks.
 This will allow you to identify where the leak is.